Dihydrotachysterol Side Effects

 3. "Product Information.
 DHT (dihydrotachysterol)."
 Roxane Laboratories Inc, Columbus, OH.

-Not all side effects for dihydrotachysterol may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of dihydrotachysterol may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about dihydrotachysterol